 7. Biarritz, France

-Biarritz is famed for its charismatic cobbled streets and delicious eateries, and it is also home to the annual Roxy and Quiksilver Pro.
+Biarritz is famed for its charismatic cobbled streets and delicious eateries, and it is also just down the road from the annual Roxy and Quiksilver Pro.
 Biarritz is a key surfing location for beginners as well as pro surfers, with small, mellow waves aplenty.
-Get your froth on amongst Lee-Ann Curren and Kelly in the line-up.

 8. Belharra, France